 - Ask them about what’s going on with their classmates.
 Do they know of kids who seem to have a problem?
 Have they seen drinking at parties?
 What would they do if offered a drink?
 It’s a way to start the conversation (or ideally, continue the conversation).

 - Ask about their own drinking.
 Have they been offered a drink?
 Don’t avoid the conversation; that’s being in denial, too.
 (By age 18, more than 70% of teens have had at least one drink, according to the National Institute on Alcohol Abuse and Alcoholism.)
 Make sure they know that you don’t want them to lie, but that you don’t agree with underage drinking, and review the reasons.

 - Keep liquor in your home locked up.
 Don’t make it easy for young people to have access to liquor.

 - Model appropriate behavior yourself.
 There’s having a glass of wine with dinner, and then there’s overdoing it.
-If you’re having a few beers or a couple of glasses of wine to “take the edge off” after work, you’re showing them that it’s OK to make alcohol a stress reliever.
+If you’re having a few beers or a couple of glasses of wine to “take the edge off” after work, you’re showing them that it’s OK to make alcohol a stress relieve

 And after your student starts college:

 - Attend Parent’s Weekend and drop in unexpectedly if you’re not sure what’s going on.

 - When your child returns home, let him or her know that even though they’re in college now, you still don’t approve of underage drinking.
 You aren’t doing your child any favors (and don’t think you’re teaching them to drink responsibly) if you allow underage drinking at home.